-Through our testing of Merrill Edges phone and email support, we found the broker to be excellent.
-Merrill Edges phone support was No. 1 in our 2014 Review, and for good reason.
+Through our testing of Merrill Edge’s phone and email support, we found the broker to be excellent.
+Merrill Edge’s phone support was No. 1 in our 2014 Review and #4 in this 2015 Review, and for good reason.
 Every broker rep we spoke to was friendly, knowledgeable, and professional.
 It is very apparent Merrill Edge trains its staff well and understands what it takes to provide consistent, high-quality support for its clients.

 For equities research, pulling up a quote for Apple (AAPL) reveals three research report providers: Bank of America Merrill Lynch, Morningstar, and S&P Capital IQ.
-While offering clients a report from its own research group is unique, I found the report to be the weakest of the three.
-Furthermore, while three report providers is above average, it is still lower than the leading brokers in research, including Charles Schwab, Fidelity, and TD Ameritrade, which offer clients access to seven or more research reports.
+While three report providers is above average, it is still lower than the leading brokers in research, including Charles Schwab, Fidelity, and TD Ameritrade, which offer clients access to six or more research reports.

 Despite not having a large selection of report providers available to clients, Merrill Edge still offers clients great coverage of equities that will satisfy the vast majority.
 This includes both ETFs and mutual funds research, where we also found Merrill Edge excelled.
-Overall, while Merrill Edge trails its larger competitors, the broker still finished with a Best in Class finish in our 2014 Review.
+Overall, while Merrill Edge trails its larger competitors, the broker still finished with a Best in Class accolade in our 2015 Review.

-I found navigating the website easy as the broker does a good job of organizing its primary navigation.
-Performing research, placing trades, and managing my account are also all very straight-forward.
+Performing research, placing trades, and managing my account are also all very straightforward.
 All in all, Merrill Edge makes it easy for clients to perform the tasks they want, when they want, and is an excellent fit for current Bank of America clients.

 On the mobile front, Merrill Edge supports both the Apple iPhone and iPad alongside Android smartphones.
 All things considered, I found the apps to be good, but not great.
-They accomplish their job by allowing clients to perform core actions: pull real-time quotes, see a chart, view their watchlists (syncing with the site is a nice plus), set alerts, and place basic trades.
-The apps could be kicked up a notch with the addition of customizable dashboards and streaming real-time quotes, for example.
+They accomplish their job by allowing clients to perform core actions: pull real-time quotes, see a chart, view their watch lists (syncing with the site is a nice plus), set basic alerts, and place basic trades.
+The apps could be kicked up a notch with the addition of customizable dashboards, streaming real-time quotes, and push notifications, for example.

-Merrill Edge provides investors with several key highlights: excellent customer service, up to 30 commission-free trades each month with a $25,000 cash balance, and great ease-of-use for Bank of America clients.
-The primary drawbacks revolve around order entry capabilities: no conditional orders, max two legged options, and no direct market access.
+Merrill Edge provides investors with several key highlights: excellent customer service, up to 100 commission-free trades each month through its Preferred Awards program, robust research, and great ease of use for Bank of America clients.
+The primary drawbacks revolve around the broker’s basic mobile apps and lack of order entry capabilities: no trading on the fly, no conditional orders, max two legged options, and no direct market access.

-The broker on the whole provides clients a well-rounded offering worth being a client for.
-Casual investors will find the broker to be a very good fit, and Bank of America clients will find the broker to be an excellent extension of the Bank of America brand.
+Overall, the broker provides clients with a well-rounded offering.
+Casual investors will find the broker to be a very good fit, and Bank of America clients will discover that the broker is an excellent extension of the Bank of America brand.

 Blain has been involved in the markets for over 12 years, heading StockBrokers.com equity broker research and reviews.
 His personal blog, StockTradingToGo.com, provides to-the-point daily market recaps to over 17,000 subscribers.